Jose01000111/MongoDB-Security-Data-Lake-Day-1-/README.md

-# 🧠 MongoDB SOC Data Lake — 5-Phase Lab Project

-#### I want to build a functional SOC data lake in MongoDB on Ubuntu that simulates how security analysts collect, store, correlate, and enrich log data.
-The goal is to design a professional data model demonstrating SOC workflows, threat intelligence, and data enrichment.
-This is meant to impress MongoDB leadership with Python-driven ingestion, enrichment, and correlation in a self-contained Ubuntu environment.

-#### Tools I’m Using:

-#### 🟢 MongoDB Community Edition on Ubuntu

-#### 🟢 MongoDB Compass

-#### 🐍 Python 3 with pymongo

-#### 📊 Sample security data from Wazuh, Sysmon, firewall logs, and threat intelligence feeds

-## Phase 1 — Environment Setup & Planning ⚙️

-## What I Did:
-I installed MongoDB Community Edition on Ubuntu using apt commands, set up MongoDB to run as a service, and verified the connection with mongosh.
-I installed MongoDB Compass for GUI exploration and Python with pymongo for automation.
-I decided on my log sources: Sysmon logs for system activity, firewall logs for traffic, and Wazuh alerts for IDS data.

-## Why:
-Setting up MongoDB locally ensures I understand installation, configuration, and connectivity on Ubuntu — critical for real-world deployments.
-Planning my architecture ensures that my data model will handle multiple security sources efficiently.

-### 📸 Deliverables :

-#### 🍃Terminal showing MongoDB installed and running (sudo systemctl status mongod)

-#### 🍃Compass connected to local MongoDB instance

-#### 🍃Python pymongo setup confirmation

-## Phase 2 — Collect & Prepare Security Data 📥

-## What I Did:
-I downloaded sample datasets: Sysmon logs, firewall logs, Wazuh IDS alerts, and threat intel feeds.
-I cleaned and normalized the data (standardizing IP addresses, timestamps, and actions) and converted any CSV or text files into JSON.
-I organized the files into /data/sysmon/, /data/firewall/, /data/wazuh/, and /data/threat_intel/.

-## Why:
-Clean, standardized data is essential for proper ingestion and analysis.
-Normalization ensures queries and correlation pipelines work without errors, just like in a production SOC.

-### 📸 Deliverables :

-#### 🍃Folder structure on Ubuntu showing organized JSON files

-#### 🍃Sample JSON file open in VS Code or Jupyter Notebook

-#### 🍃Example of cleaned and normalized log data

-## Phase 3 — Design MongoDB Data Model & Ingest Logs 🗄️

-## What I Did:
-I created a database soc_data with collections: sysmon_logs, firewall_logs, wazuh_alerts, and threat_intel.
-Using Python and pymongo, I wrote scripts to insert JSON logs into MongoDB.
-I verified that timestamps, IPs, and event types were correctly interpreted.

-## Why:
-I focused on data modeling, making sure each collection supports SOC-style queries and enrichment.
-This is key for demonstrating that I can structure data intelligently for analysis.

-### 📸 Deliverables :

-#### 🍃Compass view of soc_data collections with documents

-#### 🍃Python script inserting JSON data into MongoDB

-#### 🍃Sample document showing correct fields and data types

-## Phase 4 — Query, Correlate & Enrich 🔍

-## What I Did:
-I wrote queries to find suspicious activity: failed logins, blocked IPs, and repeated alerts.
-Using $lookup, I correlated firewall IPs with threat intel feeds and enriched alerts with tags like malicious, suspicious, or benign.
-I also linked Wazuh alerts with Sysmon events for deeper analysis.

-## Why:
-This phase simulates real SOC analysis, showing that my MongoDB model is ready for analytics and threat detection, not just storage.

-### 📸 Deliverables :

-#### 🍃Example MongoDB queries in mongosh

-#### 🍃Compass showing correlated and enriched data

-#### 🍃Sample enriched documents with added fields

-## Phase 5 — Visualization & GitHub Documentation 📊

-## What I Did:
-I created visualizations using MongoDB Charts and Python (matplotlib/pandas) showing trends: top blocked IPs, frequent alert types, and correlated threats.
-I wrote a GitHub README explaining architecture, goals, and instructions to reproduce the data model.

-## Why:
-This phase demonstrates end-to-end capability: ingestion, enrichment, and actionable insights.
-Documenting everything professionally shows technical skill and communication — exactly what impresses executives.

-### 📸 Deliverables :

-#### 🍃MongoDB Charts dashboard of alerts or IPs

-#### 🍃Python-generated plots showing trends

-#### 🍃README snippet with project structure and workflow

-🏁 Summary

-Today I set up my Ubuntu SOC lab, installed all necessary tools, selected log sources, and planned the architecture of my MongoDB SOC Data Lake.
-The screenshots provide proof of setup and planning, giving me a clear foundation to start log ingestion and normalization in Day 2.
+# 🧠 MongoDB SOC Data Lake — 5-Phase Lab with Wazuh

+## 🎯 Lab Overview

+For this lab, I built a mini SOC data lake using **MongoDB Atlas** to simulate how security analysts collect, store, correlate, and visualize log data.
+The goal was to create a functional system capable of ingesting and enriching logs from multiple sources, including Windows Sysmon, firewall logs, threat intelligence feeds, and Wazuh alerts.

+## 🛠️ Technologies Used

+- **MongoDB Atlas** — Cloud database platform used to host the SOC data lake and store log collections.
+- **MongoDB Compass** — GUI tool for exploring, querying, and verifying database contents.
+- **Python 3 + pymongo** — Scripting environment for automating log ingestion, enrichment, and queries.
+- **Wazuh Manager & Agent** — Security monitoring platform used to collect host and network logs in real time.
+- **MongoDB Charts** — Visualization tool to create dashboards and present SOC metrics and trends.

+---

+## ⚙️ Phase 1 — Environment Setup & Planning

+**Goal:** Prepare my MongoDB Atlas environment, install Compass, Python, and plan the SOC data flow.

+**What I Did:**
+I signed up for MongoDB Atlas and created a free-tier cluster, added my IP to the network whitelist, and created a database user with read/write access.
+I installed MongoDB Compass for GUI access and Python 3 with the pymongo package.
+I also installed the Wazuh manager on my local machine to collect security events and set up a Wazuh agent to simulate log collection from a host.
+I decided on my log sources including Sysmon logs, firewall logs, threat intelligence feeds, and Wazuh alerts.
+Finally, I sketched the architecture of the data lake showing the flow from raw logs to parsing, normalization, MongoDB collections, queries, and dashboards.

+**Deliverables / Documentation:**
+- Screenshot of MongoDB Atlas cluster overview
+- Screenshot of Compass connected to Atlas
+- Screenshot of Python confirming pymongo connection
+- Screenshot of Wazuh manager dashboard showing agent connected

+---

+## 📥 Phase 2 — Collect & Prepare Sample Data

+**Goal:** Gather sample logs, including Wazuh alerts, and normalize them for MongoDB ingestion.

+**What I Did:**
+I downloaded sample datasets including Sysmon logs, firewall logs in CSV or JSON format, and threat intelligence feeds.
+I collected Wazuh alerts from my Wazuh agent.
+I standardized the key fields across all logs including IP addresses, timestamps, and action codes.
+I converted CSV and text files to JSON for MongoDB ingestion and organized all files into structured folders for each log source.

+**Deliverables / Documentation:**
+- Folder structure screenshot showing all logs
+- Example JSON file of normalized data
+- Screenshot of Wazuh alerts exported or visible in the dashboard

+---

+## 🗄️ Phase 3 — Create Collections & Ingest Data

+**Goal:** Create collections in MongoDB Atlas and load all sample logs including Wazuh alerts.

+**What I Did:**
+I connected to MongoDB Atlas using Compass and mongosh, then created a database called `soc_data`.
+I created the collections for Sysmon logs, firewall logs, threat intelligence, and Wazuh alerts.
+I imported all JSON files into their respective collections and verified the imports by checking document counts and confirming field types for each collection.

+**Deliverables / Documentation:**
+- Screenshot of Compass showing collections and document counts
+- Screenshot of Wazuh alerts visible in MongoDB after ingestion

+---

+## 🔍 Phase 4 — Explore, Correlate & Enrich Data

+**Goal:** Query logs, identify patterns, correlate data, and enrich with threat intelligence context.

+**What I Did:**
+I queried Sysmon logs to find failed logins, suspicious processes, and file modifications.
+I analyzed firewall logs to find blocked traffic, unusual ports, and repeated source IPs.
+I also reviewed Wazuh alerts for critical events and malware detections.
+I cross-referenced firewall IPs and Sysmon activity with threat intelligence using aggregation pipelines and tagged matching events with enrichment fields like malicious, suspicious, and benign.
+I used Compass filters to visually explore correlations and identify anomalies across all log sources.

+**Deliverables / Documentation:**
+- Screenshot of enriched data in Compass
+- Screenshot of correlation query results including Wazuh alerts

+---

+## 📊 Phase 5 — Visualization, Automation & Reflection

+**Goal:** Visualize insights, automate log ingestion, and reflect on SOC workflow.

+**What I Did:**
+I created dashboards using MongoDB Charts and Python visualization libraries to highlight top blocked IPs, most frequent event types, and alerts correlated with threat intelligence and Wazuh events.
+I wrote a Python script to automatically ingest new logs into MongoDB collections and configured MongoDB Change Streams to detect and alert on new malicious entries.
+I reflected on the workflow, noting lessons learned and potential improvements for scaling this into a production-style SOC setup.

+**Deliverables / Documentation:**
+- Screenshot of dashboards summarizing SOC metrics
+- Screenshot of Python automation script processing logs
+- Screenshot of MongoDB Change Streams detecting new malicious events
+- Summary notes on lessons learned and improvements

+---

+## ✅ Lab Completed — Key Learnings

+- I learned how to set up a **MongoDB Atlas cluster** and connect it with MongoDB Compass for GUI exploration.
+- I learned how to install and configure **Wazuh manager and agent** to collect security events and integrate them into a SOC data lake.
+- I learned to **normalize and convert multiple log formats** (Sysmon, firewall, threat intelligence, Wazuh) into JSON for MongoDB ingestion.
+- I learned to **create collections, ingest data, and verify document structure** in MongoDB Atlas.
+- I practiced **querying, correlating, and enriching data** using MongoDB aggregation pipelines and Compass visual filters.
+- I learned how to **visualize SOC data** using MongoDB Charts and Python visualization libraries.
+- I learned to **automate log ingestion and alerting** using Python scripts and MongoDB Change Streams.
+- I reflected on SOC workflows and identified potential improvements for a scalable, production-style SOC environment.